friendlyfiregame/friendlyfiregame/README.md

 * Run `npm run dist` to package the game into the `dist` folder.
 Open the `dist/index.html` in your browser to run the game.
 To publish the game simply copy the contents of the `dist` folder to a public web server.

-### Publishing the game

-The game will be automatically published on every push to the `master` branch by a Github workflow.